-Q. Where can I find the full post about your adoption reunion?
+Q. Where can I find the full post about Michelle’s adoption discovery and your family’s adoption reunion?

-A. You can read the full post about our family’s 2017 adoption reunion here.
+A. You can read the full post about Michelle’s 2017 adoption discovery by Ancestry DNA test, and our family’s adoption reunion here.

 Q. Why didn’t Michelle’s adoptive parents tell her she was adopted?
 Did she ever suspect she was adopted?

 A. Despite statements made in 1976 and 1977 to secure the adoption, Michelle’s adoptive parents never told her she was adopted, and clearly never intended to.
 Due to various circumstances within Michelle’s adoptive family, she had no suspicion that she was adopted until after she received the DNA match to her sister in 2017.
 Looking back, Michelle has been able to identify numerous red flags that existed throughout her life.
 Unfortunately, over the course of forty years, an enormous number of lies were crafted to prevent Michelle from seeing these red flags, and to purposely mislead her into believing she couldn’t be anything but their biological child.
-All adoptive parents have a moral obligation to be open and honest with the child they adopt about their own genetic origins in an age appropriate manner, and ideally with the support of a therapist well-versed in adoption-related issues.
-However, to intentionally withhold the fact that a person is adopted for any amount of time is extremely selfish and highly unethical.
-If you are not able to follow through with this clear moral obligation, you are not ready to adopt. (read more)
+There are other issues that we don’t wish to discuss publicly, but there was obviously much more going on behind closed doors that contributed to all of this.

 Q. Did anyone from Michelle’s adoptive family know she was adopted?

 A. Yes.
-Virtually everyone in Michelle’s adoptive parents’ life at the time of the adoption knew that she was adopted.
+Virtually everyone in Michelle’s adoptive parents’ life at the time of the adoption knew the truth.
 Prior to the adoption, the adoptive parents had not told anyone (or very few people) about their plans to adopt–right up until the day they brought Michelle to their home.
-Even the adoptive grandparents and immediate family members were not told about their plans to adopt.
-So when they suddenly had a newborn in their possession, it would have stood out to anyone who knew them at the time (ex. family, friends, neighbors, co-workers, the mailman, etc.) Even if someone had not been told of the adoption directly, any reasonable person would have been able to make the conclusion that they adopted a baby considering there was no pregnancy.
-Over the years, numerous individuals had been told about the adoption, or had learned about the adoption through others as well.
-Even as recently as 2013 new individuals were being told about Michelle’s adoption by her adoptive father.
+Even the adoptive grandparents and immediate family members were not told.
+So when they suddenly had a newborn in their possession, it would have stood out to anyone who knew them at the time (ex. family, friends, neighbors, co-workers, acquaintances, the mailman, etc.) Even if someone had not been told of the adoption directly, any reasonable person would have concluded that they adopted a baby considering there was no pregnancy.
+Over the years, numerous individuals had been told about the adoption, or learned about the adoption through others.
+Even as recently as 2013 new individuals were told about Michelle’s adoption by her adoptive father.
 The only person who was never told was Michelle.

 Q. Where are the newspaper articles about the adoption attorney?